-- In addition to Lower Thames Crossing, we will continue to progress those remaining schemes announced in RIS1 and RIS2 that will not be in construction at the end of RP2, as well as the RIS4 pipeline.
-All these schemes under constant review - The pipeline schemes announced in RIS2 is the most developed portfolio and we propose a renewed focus to ensure schemes: are resilient with an acceptable Value for Money; consider the Carbon Management in Infrastructure standard; are affordable, with lower cost options being developed; are environmentally responsible; are deliverable; and, have strong stakeholder support and / or are a good strategic fit with other government strategies e.g. ports, levelling up
+- at a strategic level in addition to Lower Thames Crossing, we will continue to progress those remaining schemes in RIS1 and RIS233 that will not be in construction at the end of RP2, as well as the RIS4 pipeline - the pipeline schemes announced in RIS2 is the most developed portfolio of potential interventions and we propose a renewed focus to ensure schemes: are resilient with an acceptable Value for Money; consider the Carbon Management in Infrastructure standard; are affordable, with lower cost options being developed; are environmentally responsible; are deliverable; and, have strong stakeholder support and / or are a good strategic fit with other Government strategy (e.g., ports, levelling up)

-We will also develop a significant portfolio of smaller safety and congestion interventions that improve localised issues as well as route treatments that address comparably low safety performance (International Road Assessment Programme 1-star and 2-star roads) along selected All Purpose Trunk Road corridors.
-Table 3 and Figure 23 below show the areas identified for further investigation, where interventions at these locations have the potential to help us achieve the majority of route objectives.
+We will also develop a significant portfolio of smaller safety and congestion interventions that improve localised issues as well as route treatments that address comparably poor safety performance (International Road Assessment Programme 1-star and 2-star roads) along selected All Purpose Trunk Road corridors.

+Table 3 and Figure 23 show the areas identified for further investigation, where interventions at these locations have the potential to help us achieve the majority of route objectives.